dlbewley/guifreelife-src/content/blog/Managing-OpenShift-Machine-Configuration-with-Butane-and-Ignition.md

   - openshift
   - kubernetes
   - operators
 description: The OpenShift Machine Configuration Operator applies configuration changes to nodes using a syntax called Ignition, but managing base64 encoded text can be challenging.
-Using plain text doesn't have to be difficult."
+Use plain text with Butane!
 ---

 The OpenShift Machine Configuration Operator applies configuration changes to to nodes using a syntax called [Ignition][1],